MingScott/web-serial-tools/README.md

 TODO: Update this, rss_checker is better now

 A collection of my WIP web serial reading tools, merged into a single repository.

-Merge in progress
+rss_checkerv2.rb should work fine on android via Termux.

 # serial-scrape-ruby